gobomb/lazyGit/README.md

 # [Usage]

 ```
-1.cronPush will watch the filepath
+1.lazyGit will watch the filepath
 2.if the filepath has some change, auto run the git command 'git add . && git commit && git push'

 input the path you want to watch as the flag

 Usage:
-  cronPush [flags]
+  lazyGit [flags]

 Flags:
-  -h, --help            help for cronPush
+  -h, --help            help for lazyGit
   -p, --path string     input the path you want to watch as the flag
   -c, --pushCycle int   git push once time each %n seconds; the default is 5s (default 5)
 ```